Sirapobchon/CPE334Project/README.md

             - Scoring and Scrum Planning
             - @pppcyd To Buy-list - 3
             - @janekmutt Value Calculator - 2
-            - @janekmutt Home page continue - 1
+            - @janekmutt Home page continues - 1
             - @WangSonicS Calendar that can hold reminders - 8
-            - @EXer07 and @Sirapobchon backend stuff for all page - alot
+            - @EXer07 and @Sirapobchon backend stuff for all pages - alot
             - @everyone Whoever is free, start making a report
         - 9 Nov - 22 Nov
         - 22 Nov - 28 Nov